kitschpatrol/yanki-obsidian/readme.md

 ### Can I delete the `noteId`?

 Don't.
 If it goes missing, Yanki will consider the ID-less note in Anki to be an orphan, and it will be deleted on the next sync, and a new ID will be created.
-You won't lose your note, because it's safe in Obsidian, but you _will_ lose stats in Anki, so touching the noteID is not recommended.
+You won't lose your note, because it's safe in Obsidian, but you _will_ lose stats in Anki, so touch the `noteId` property at your own peril.

 ### Seeing `noteId` everywhere is annoying...